lewie-donckers/thorperf/README.md

 # ThorPerformance

-ThorLockout is a DataBroker addon that keeps track of the raid lockouts of your characters.
+ThorLockout is a DataBroker addon that shows performance statistics.

-TODO